BinaryMuse/node-mud/README.md

 **`System#subscribeToComponentRemoval(klass: Constructor<Component>, callback: Function)`**

 It's often useful to know when a specific component type has been removed from an entity.
-This uses the `COMPONENT_REMOVED` event under the hood to call the callback whenever a component of the type `klass` is added to any entity.
+This uses the `COMPONENT_REMOVED` event under the hood to call the callback whenever a component of the type `klass` is removed from any entity.
 The callback is called with the `Component` itself and the `Entity` it was removed from.

 ### Events